 Starting in the fall of 2018, join us on our exclusive luxury liveaboard Adelaar to discover Alor’s underwater wonders.
 ADELAAR sails east of Flores, off the beaten path, from Maumere to the alluring Alor archipelago.
-Explore the spectacular dive sites of Alor, hoping to catch a glimpse of surfacing whales and super pods of dolphins.
-Experience the unspoiled nature of these islands, meet real life headhunters and discover traditional fishing techniques.
+Explore the spectacular dive sites of Alor.
+There is also a chance to catch a glimpse of surfacing whales and super pods of dolphins.
+Discover the unspoiled nature of these islands, meet real life headhunters and experience traditional fishing techniques.

 Alor’s Underwater Wonders | Maumere – Alor – Maumere | 12D/11N